LinuxSystemsEngineer/linuxsystemsengineer.github.io/README.md

 ## Development Process

 The website started its journey based on the free "Startup Template" offered by W3Schools ([W3Schools Templates](https://www.w3schools.com/w3css/w3css_templates.asp)).
-This template served as a solid base, allowing me to customize it and create a website that reflects my personal brand and highlights my work experiences.
+This template served as a solid base, allowing me to customize it and create a website that reflects my brand and highlights my work experiences.

 ## Image Sources

-All images used throughout the website are royalty free and to the best of my knowledge (free and open source).
-My images are sourced from the following reputable platforms:
+All images used throughout the website are royalty-free and, to the best of my knowledge (free and open source)

 - [Pexels](https://www.pexels.com/)
 - [Unsplash](https://unsplash.com/)
 - [Pixabay](https://pixabay.com/)

-*Note: The technology and tools svg images are from https://devicon.dev/.*
+*Note: The technology and tools SVG images are from https://devicon.dev/.*

 ## Explore the Code!